HerizoLah/cbi-masoala_wta/README.md

 - scripts/ contains the R scripts for data cleaning, analysis, and figure production
 - data/raw/ is reserved for raw data and is not publicly shared due to confidentiality constraints
 - data/processed/ contains the cleaned or shareable dataset used for analysis
-- results/ contains model outputs and generated figures
+- results/ contains model outputs and generated figures and tables

 ## Scripts